saikatdas0790/my-website/src/posts/2020/04/linux-core-util-commands.md

 - `chown` - change a file's owner
 - `chgrp` - change a file's group ownership
 - `passwd` - change a user's password

+## Processes

+- `ps` - report a snapshot of current processes
+- `top` - display tasks
+- `jobs` - list active jobs
+- `bg` - place a job in the background
+- `fg` - place a job in the foreground
+- `kill` - send a kill signal to a process
+- `killall` - kill processes by name
+- `shutdown` - shut down or reboot the system